wdrap/proxima-js/README.md

 console.log(p.predict([1,1]))
 ```
 The above program will print something like this to the console where
-- outputs: Are the actual outputs of the neural network.
-- flattened: Are rounded values, only when within the threshold of the neural network error.
-- labeled: Form the labels parameter passed in the `train()` method, otherwise the flattened restult converted to a boolean
 ```
 training: 32.45ms error: 0.004967480795865376 iterations: 1301
 training: 37.64ms